mstksg/inCode/copy/entries/the-baby-paradox.md

 2. If baby loves someone, that someone must be me. (axiom 2)
 3. Therefore, because baby loves baby, baby must be me. (instantiate axiom 2 with axiom 1 with $x = \text{Baby}$)

-If you don't care about the Haskell, now is a good place to stop!
-Woo hoo congrats :) Wasn't that life-enriching?
-Hope you have a nice rest of your day and thanks for reading.

 ## Haskell as a Theorem Prover